 Other than being used in cars for safety or in bathrooms for self-grooming, mirrors are also a popular choice for interior designers to use in a home.
-They can be used in almost every room in a house for different purposes and nowadays, they come in so many shapes, styles and colours that can be really fun.
+They can be used in almost every room in a house for different purposes and nowadays, they come in so many shapes, styles and colors that can be really fun.
 If you’re looking to spice things up, why not get a mirror instead of going through the trouble of more elaborate redecorating or renovations?

 We’ve compiled a list of 8 different ways you can use mirrors to enhance a room.